-After serving her first year as an assistant, Shannon Washington enters her 2nd season at Arkansas St. as the Associate Head Coach.
+Shannon Washington enters her third season at Arkansas State and her second as the Associate Head Coach.

 In her first season, Washington helped the Red Wolves return to the Sun Belt Conference Tournament for the first time since the 2013 season.
 She was also instrumental in the development of Second-Team All-Sun Belt Conference goalkeeper Kelsey Ponder, who broke the A-State single season record saves with 112, while her 6.59 saves per game average ranked her 12th best in the nation (second highest in school history).

 She also worked closely with Taylor Schneider, becoming A-State's first student-athlete to win an individual postseason award when the Sun Belt Conference named her the Newcomer of the Year.
 Schneider was recognized by the conference on Oct.
 11 as the Offensive Player of the Week for her two goals against Louisiana and Texas State.
 She led the team in goals and finished second in assists, while also collecting three-game winning goals, a mark that ranked in the top-25 nationally.
 Schneider also claims a spot on the Director's Honor Roll.

 Washington came to A-State from Kansas University where she served as the Director of Operations for the Jayhawks' women's soccer program.
 During her season in Lawrence, the Jayhawks collected 10 victories and advanced to the finals of the Big 12 Championship Tournament.

 In addition to her duties on the field, Washington also organized scouting reports, travel itineraries, meals, videos and highlights, recorded game stats, team stats, director of team camps and served as the main liaison with the alumni.